 SUMMARY Today we learned how to calculate standard error of a sample proportion, and practiced identifying which formula to use, based on the whether the population standard deviation is unknown or known.
-Source: THIS TUTORIAL WAS AUTHORED BY RACHEL ORR-DEPNER FOR SOPHIA LEARNING.
-PLEASE SEE OUR TERMS OF USE.
+Source: Adapted from Sophia tutorial by RACHEL ORR-DEPNER.

 TERMS TO KNOW

 Standard Error

 The standard deviation of the sampling distribution of sample means distribution.

-Д

 FORMULAS TO KNOW

 Standard Error

-Sample Means:
+Sample Means: $\frac{1}{\sqrt{n}}$

-$$\frac{s}{\sqrt{n}}$$

-Sample Proportion (population standard deviation is unknown): $\sqrt{\frac{\hat{p}\hat{q}}{n}}$
+Sample Proportion (population standard deviation is unknown):

-Sample Proportion (population standard deviation is known): $\sqrt{\frac{pq}{n}}$